Xenon8687/mustafaadnan.xyz/README.md

-There is no option for production ❗ Use Node 16.x
+There is option for production now ❗ Use Node 16.x

 + Html webpack plugin
 + Sass loader